Transactions are not importing from a bank connection

 Your bank is no longer supported by Plaid

 In rare cases, a previously supported bank may no longer be supported.
-Reasons for this might include:
+Reasons for this include:

 You have multiple security answers

 Your bank may ask for memorable data, like a security question, in addition to a password, when you log in.
-If so, you might need to connect to your bank multiple times through Wave before Plaid's systems know all of your memorable data, and can continue connecting successfully.
+You might need to connect to your bank multiple times through Wave before Plaid's systems know all of your memorable data, and can continue connecting successfully.

 Your login credentials are incorrect